How to start and set up a business from home

 But there are things about running a business that aren’t so awesome.

 Like learning how to start a business, finding the essential tools to run your business, writing business plans, and paying taxes.
 That first is one of the most common excuses would-be entrepreneurs struggle with, and it's understandable.

-Requirements for setting up your business can get knotty.
+After all, requirements for setting up your business can get knotty.
 Every state, country, and sometimes even city, has different regulations, which is why you should always seek legal counsel before setting up shop.

 Still, it never hurts to get a little help from a friend -- especially one with a penchant for data, real-world examples, and helpful links -- and that’s exactly what you’re getting today.